SAP-samples/btp-terraform-mooc-terra1/units/unit_3_1/README.md

 Terraform offers several basic types (`string`, `number`, `bool`) as well as complex types (`list`, `set`, `map`, `object`, `tuple`).

-Variables are usually stored in a dedicated file calles `variables.tf`.
+Variables are usually stored in a dedicated file called `variables.tf`.
 The are referenced in the Terraform configuration via `var.<variable_identifier>`.

 With these basics we are good to start with rewriting our configuration using variables.